-High School students earning a 3.0 GPA who are selected by the NHS Faculty Council, and have passed a rigorous interview process which addresses the pillars of NHS: Scholarship, Character, Leadership, and Service.
+High School students earning a 3.0 or higher GPA who are selected by the NHS Faculty Council, and have passed a rigorous interview process which addresses the pillars of NHS: Scholarship, Character, Leadership, and Service.
+National Honor Society may not be available at all campuses.